 top of page

 Keeping track of all money moving in and out of your construction business can be challenging and time-consuming, that is why you need to create a chart of accounts.
 It will allow you to track every transaction by category and subcategory.
+Each account in the chart of accounts is assigned an account number, which helps organize and categorize financial data for accurate reporting and tracking.

 contractors chart of accounts - chart of accounts for construction company excel